[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 - As you progress your atlas and obtain Divine Vessels, remember to keep upgrading your pantheon's components.

 Either run a mana flask or take the three mana leech nodes in the Essence Sap wheel.
-My preference is the mana leech - these should be respecced once you have Poacher's Mark up and running.
+My preference is the mana leech - these should be removed using your free respec points once you have a Gluttony belt.

 To increase your poison chance early on, take the four nodes leading to Swift Venoms and run the Lesser Poison gem.
 With Herald of Agony, this gives a total of 80% chance to poison.
 At this point your 4-link herald damage can carry you comfortably even if your own damage is bad.